Tobias Rieder: Playing career

 On 25 June 2019, Rieder was not tendered a qualifying offer from the Oilers, releasing him as a free agent.
-On 4 September 2019, Rieder was invited to a professional tryout agreement with the Calgary Flames.
-On 27 September 2019, after a successful pre-season, he was signed to a one-year, two-way contract with the Flames.
+On 4 September Rieder was invited on a professional tryout (PTO) agreement by the Calgary Flames.
+On 27 September, after a successful preseason, he was signed to a one-year, two-way contract with the Flames.

-On 16 August 2020, Rieder scored his third shorthanded goal of the 2020 Stanley Cup playoffs in Game 4 against the Dallas Stars, tying an NHL record for most shorthanded goals in one playoff season.
-Rieder joins the list alongside Derek Sanderson, Bill Barber, Lorne Henning, Wayne Gretzky, Wayne Presley, and Todd Marchant.
-He finished with 5 points in 10 post-season games.
+On 16 August 2020, Rieder scored his third shorthanded goal of the 2020 Stanley Cup playoffs in game four against the Dallas Stars, tying an NHL record for most shorthanded goals in one playoff season, joining Derek Sanderson (1969), Bill Barber (1980), Lorne Henning (1980), Wayne Gretzky (1983), Wayne Presley (1989), and Todd Marchant (1997).
+He finished with 5 points in 10 postseason games.

-As a free agent from the Flames, Rieder was signed by the Buffalo Sabres on a one-year, $700,000 contract on 9 October 2020.
+As a free agent from the Flames, Rieder was signed by the Buffalo Sabres to a one-year, $700,000 contract on 9 October 2020.

-Leaving the Sabres at the conclusion of his contract, as a free agent approaching the season, Rieder accepted an invitation to attend the Anaheim Ducks training camp on a Professional Try-out basis on 15 September 2021.
+Leaving the Sabres at the conclusion of his contract, as a free agent approaching the 2021–22 NHL season, Rieder accepted an invitation from the Anaheim Ducks to attend their training camp on a professional tryout (PTO) basis on 15 September 2021.
+After his release from Anaheim, Rieder signed a one-year contract with the Växjö Lakers of the Swedish Hockey League (SHL).
+He recorded 11 goals and 11 assists in 36 games during the 2021–22 SHL season, and was then re-signed to a two-year contract on 17 April 2022.

+After conclusion of this contract with the Växjö Lakers after the 2023–24 SHL season, Rieder returned to Germany and signed a one-year contract with Red Bull München of the Deutsche Eishockey Liga (DEL).
+In August 2025, it was announced that he was re-signed by the team.
+In April 2026, he was once again re-signed by Red Bull München.

 International play

-Rieder was named to the Germany men's national ice hockey team and made his senior debut at the 2014 IIHF World Championship.
+Rieder was named to the Germany national team and made his debut at the 2014 World Championship.

-On 25 January 2022, Rieder was selected to play for Team Germany at the 2022 Winter Olympics.
+On 25 January 2022, Rieder was selected to play for Germany at the 2022 Winter Olympics.
+He also played for Germany in the 2026 Winter Olympics.